gentlecat/OpenNMS-Android-Client/README.md

 # OpenNMS Android Client Sample
-The application is a proof of concept for OpenNMS Android client project proposed to Google Summer of Code 2012.
+The application is a proof of concept for [OpenNMS](http://www.opennms.org/) Android client project proposed to Google Summer of Code 2012.

 ######Features:

-* displays nodes existing on demo.opennms.org server
+* displays nodes existing on [demo.opennms.org](http://demo.opennms.org/opennms/login.jsp) server

 ######Technical aspects:

-* the application uses Apache's HTTPClient to remotely connect to the rest service provided by demo.opennms.org:8980/rest/nodes
+* the application uses [Apache's HTTPClient](http://developer.android.com/reference/org/apache/http/client/HttpClient.html) to remotely connect to the rest service provided by [demo.opennms.org/opennms/rest/nodes](http://demo.opennms.org/opennms/rest/nodes)
 * the xml response is parsed and displayed in an Android ListView

 * the nodes are displayed with their id, label and type in the Nodes Tab